+1 727 458 5882

-The full grandeur of St. Petersburg, the so-called 'Venice of the North,' is brought out in this thrilling, two-day excursion.
-We'll visit two stunning palaces that border the city as well as all the major downtown sights including the famous Hermitage Museum, the St. Isaac's Cathedral, the Peter and Paul fortress and more.
+The full grandeur of St. Petersburg, the so-called 'Venice of the North,' is brought out in this exciting two-day tour.
+Visit two stunning palaces that border the city and all the major downtown sights, including the famous Hermitage Museum, St. Isaac's Cathedral, Peter and Paul Fortress, and more.

 French Pastels of the 19th and 20th Centuries

 Sergey Shchukin and the Morozov Brothers Memorial Gallery (the primary collection of Impressionist and Post-Impressionist art of the Hermitage)

 French Painting and Sculpture of the 19th Century